Cosplay: During protests

-During various protests, cosplaying as a satirization of important people and political events.
-In Myanmar various protests after the 2021 coup d'état various protests occurred with cosplayers.
+During various protests, cosplaying is sometimes used as a satirization of important people and political events.
+In Myanmar various protests after the 2021 coup d'état occurred with cosplayers.
 Youth groups protested on the roads by wearing cosplay costumes, skirts, wedding dresses, and other unusual clothing for daily life while holding signboards and vinyl banners that break with the country's more traditional protest messages for the purpose of grabbing attention from both domestic and international press media.
 Other times fictional characters are used to convey a message such as women dressing like characters from The Handmaid's Tale to protest bodily restrictions in the United States.

 Cosplay by country or region

 Cosplay in Japan

-The Jingūbashi (Jingu Bridge) which passes over the Yamanote Line south of Harajuku Station, Tokyo, at the Meiji Shrine gate is a famous gathering place for cosplayers.
-Pictured, a group of people dressed as visual kei style musicians in 2006.
+The Jingūbashi, which passes over the Yamanote Line south of Harajuku Station in Tokyo, near the gate of Meiji Shrine, is a well-known gathering place for cosplayers.
+Pictured is a group of people dressed as visual kei-style musicians in 2006.